malcolmlett/training-instrumentation-toolkit/README.md

 For citation information, please see the "Cite this repository" button on the right.

 ## PyTorch
-Maksym Khavil has created an excellent PyTorch library with similar features.
+Maksym Khavil has created an excellent PyTorch library with similar features.
 So if you prefer PyTorch, please check it out:
 * [monitorch](https://github.com/ZhigaMason/monitorch)